mike-ward/salinecrew/parentcorner.md

 #### Are there scholarships
 There are some limited scholarship funds available.
-Check with the[Coaches.](http://www.salinecrew.org/?module=Page&pageID=10)
+Check with the [Coaches.](http://salinerowingclub.blogspot.com/p/contact-us.html)

 #### What safety rules apply?